Liver Transplant in Children

 - Intensivist(s) Consultant

 - Transplant Coordinator Team (including MDT Co-ordinator).
 The Co-ordinator will also act as a social worker

 - b) Agenda in brief: For each patient:

 - Short/salient summary of each patient based on evaluation proforma and listing meeting outcome.

-- Define action plan (outcome) – listing/ time-frame – record outcome – Database
+- Define an action plan (outcome) – listing/ time-frame – record outcome – Database.

 c) Presentation at MDM: